Peteresis/World_Weather_Analysis/README.md

 # Place holder for hotels map plot

-The final step was to select 4 cities from the map above and call `Directions API` from Google Maps to trace a route that started in one city traversed through the other 3 cities and returned to the starting point.
-In this example, a route connecting the argentinian cities of Ushuaia (starting point), Comodoro Rivadavia, Mar Del Plata and San Luis, can be seen in the next image:
+The next stage was to select four cities from the map above and use Google Maps' `Directions API` to trace a route that began in one city, passed through three others, and returned to the starting location.
+The following image depicts a path connecting the argentinian cities of Ushuaia (beginning point), Comodoro Rivadavia, Mar Del Plata, and San Luis:

-### Image 4: Directions Map between foru cities selected from the Hotels DataFrame
+### Image 4: Directions Map between four cities selected from the Hotels DataFrame
 ![Image4](https://github.com/Peteresis/World_Weather_Analysis/blob/a44f9d1148ca390ea7cc2eaa47501f5973d191ac/Vacation_Itinerary/WeatherPy_travel_map.png)

-## Software Used
+## Conclusions

-##
+There is an abundance of data available online that can be used for a variety of purposes either for data analysis or general computer programming.
+However, since the information is made available to programmers through the use of APIs, learning how to programmatically obtain information from an API and then parse the information retrieved to extract only those snippets of information that are useful for our work is critical to becoming a programmer with a solid foundation.